Get the authentic sound of the world's most famous rock & roll studio.

 Mics

-The Mics switch allows you to choose one of three modeled mic pairs in the reverb chamber:
+The Mics switch allows you to choose one of three modeled mic pairs in the reverb chamber.

-KM84 | Spaced small-diaphragm cardioid condenser microphones with excellent transient response and crisp high-end detail. |
+KM84: Spaced small-diaphragm cardioid condenser microphones with excellent transient response and crisp high-end detail.

-R121 | Modern classic figure-8 ribbon mics in a Blumlien arrangement provide a natural frequency balance to Sound City Studios' chamber. |
+R121: Modern classic figure-8 ribbon mics in a Blumlein arrangement; these provide a natural frequency balance to Sound City Studios' chamber.

-RE50 | Spaced omnidirectional dynamic broadcast mics with a wide reach and natural frequency rolloff. |
+RE50: Spaced omnidirectional dynamic broadcast mics with a wide reach and natural frequency rolloff.

 Amount

 Adjusts the amount of chamber return signal, from 0–100%.
+This is not a wet/dry control, but a reverb level return.

 Decay